 Often the asynchronous development between their intellectual ability and their social and emotional development can have social ramifications on their interactions and friendships with same-age peers.

 Sharing experiences with a like-minded older student or adult can develop their self-concept and self-efficacy, increasing their ‘flow’.
 Mentor relationships with adults provide students with an insight into the mentor’s lifestyle, career and educational pathway.

-I hope to contribute to the research on mentoring gifted students through the inclusion of mentorships in Imaginarium courses and programmes with both older students and adults in the coming years.
+I hope to contribute to the research on mentoring gifted students through the inclusion of mentorships with both older students and adults in Imaginarium courses and programs in the coming years.